Prominent and Award-Winning Business, Nonprofit, and Government Leaders Make Up Our Do Good Council

 Rosie Allen-Herring has served as President and CEO of the United Way of the National Capital Area since 2013.
 Immediately prior, she was the Managing Director of the Community Investment and Engagement Division at Fannie Mae.
 In that role, she led Fannie Mae’s corporate philanthropic strategy, and oversaw the organization’s social responsibility investments and employee engagement efforts nationwide.
 Prior to Managing Director at Fannie Mae, she served as the National Regulatory Compliance Manager, Housing & Community Development.
 She was also the Senior Deputy Director, Washington, DC Community Business Center.
 She holds key leadership roles with several business and civic organizations, including serving on the Board of Directors for the Greater Washington Board of Trade, MedStar Health, Inc., District of Columbia Chamber of Commerce, Washington Area Women’s Foundation, and the Girl Scouts Council of the Nation’s Capital.
 She earned a B.A. in Economics from Howard University, an M.B.A. from Strayer University and was an International Fellow of the United States-Southern Africa Center for Leadership and Public Values at the University of Cape Town (SA) Graduate School of Business and Duke University Graduate School of Public Policy.

-The Eugene and Agnes E. Meyer Foundation pursues and invests in solutions that build an equitable Greater Washington community in which economically vulnerable people thrive.
-Before joining the Meyer Foundation as President and CEO in 2014, Ms. Goren served for four years as president of Washington Area Women’s Foundation.
-Prior to joining Washington Area Women’s Foundation, Ms. Goren spent 12 years in senior positions at the Corporation for National and Community Service, including Chief of Staff (2006-2008) and acting CEO (2008-2010).
+Nicky Goren is the president of NG Strategies.
+Before launching NG Strategies, she served as the President and CEO of the Eugene and Agnes E. Meyer Foundation, which awards nearly $7 million annually to organizations working to create lasting improvements in the lives of low-income residents in the Washington, DC region.
+Prior to joining the Meyer Foundation in 2014, Ms. Goren served for four years as president of Washington Area Women’s Foundation and spent 12 years in senior positions at the Corporation for National and Community Service, including Chief of Staff (2006-2008) and acting CEO (2008-2010).
 Ms. Goren currently serves on the Raise DC Leadership Council and on the boards of the District of Columbia College Access Program (DC-CAP), Federal City Council, Greater Washington Board of Trade, Trinity Washington University, and Washington Regional Association of Grantmakers.
 She holds a bachelor’s degree from Brandeis University and a J.D. from Cornell University.

 Bruce Levenson, Co-Founder, United Communications Group, began his career working in journalism at the Washington Star.
 In 1977, after working as a reporter for Observer Publishing’s energy information newsletter, he and Ed Peskowitz launched United Communications Group (UCG) to provide proprietary, trusted content, expert analysis, news alerts and fast-changing data electronically to customers in the energy, government contracting and defense industries.
 UCG is now an international, privately held business information company that specializes in data, news and analysis for healthcare, energy, mortgage banking, technology, telecommunications and other industries.
 Bruce was a founding board member of publicly traded TechTarget, a company started inside UCG before going public in 2003.
 He has also served on the Boards of the Specialized Information Industry, Community Foundation of Washington, DC, Hoop Dreams Foundation and was president of the “I Have A Dream” Foundation of Washington.
 He was also a co-owner of the Atlanta Hawks.
 He and his wife, Karen, are the driving forces behind the creation of the Do Good Institute.
 He holds a degree in political science from Washington University in St. Louis and a J.D. from American University.
 He loves to play basketball and golf, spend time with his grandchildren and eat Maryland hard-shell crabs.